0

 The site was acquired by the town of Soissons in the 1970s and the remaining buildings are now occupied by educational and heritage-related bodies.

-Text imported from Wikipedia article "Abbey of St. Jean des Vignes" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Abbey of St. Jean des Vignes" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants